 Recall that, in our example, APM has marked equations 1, 2, and 3, along with their associated derivatives, as requiring adaptation because their r^2 ratios were below the 0.8 threshold.
 In response, the parameter revision module invokes multivariate regression on each derivative to determine new parameter values, respecting the constraints in the generic processes.
-After this step, equations 4, 5, 6, and 2 appear in the final model, while equations 1 and 3 remain in the revision set for future processing.
-In this case, APM cannot find acceptable equations for d[x1] and d[x3] because the true model (which it is attempting to induce) has different structures for these derivatives.
-As a result, the system concludes that parameter revision is insufficient and so moves on to the next stage.
+After this step, equations 4, 5, 6, and 2 are in the final model, while equations 1 and 3 remain in the revision set for future processing.
+In this case, APM cannot find acceptable equations for d[x1] and d[x3] because, in the true model (which it is attempting to induce), different structures determine these derivatives.
+As a result, parameter revision is insufficient and the system continues to the next stage.